Quenary/tugtainer/readme.md

   - **Other possible participants** receives an **action based on your selection in the UI**.
 For instance, if you've clicked the update button for container 'a', and container 'b' is **participant** and it is **marked for auto-update** and there is **new image** for it, **it will also be updated**.
 Otherwise, **participant** will not be updated even if there is a new image for it.
   - _Actual process_

+## Auth

+The app uses password authorization by default.
+The password is stored in the file in encrypted form.

+Auth cookies are not domain-specific and not https only, but you can change this using env variables.

+Starting with v1.6.0, you can use the OpenID Connect provider instead of password.
+This can also be configured using env variables.

 ## Env:

 Environment variables are not required, but you can still define some.
 There is [.env.example](/.env.example) containing list of vars with description.